TomasConti02/DigitalSystems/CommonProject/README.md

 Read-only memory off-chip, but a limited portion is on-chip for every SM, useful for high-read frequency data.
 Data can't change during execution.
 Total size is limited to 64 KB, and the memory space is accessible by all threads in a kernel.

+## GPU Memory Types

-**Global Memory**
+### **Global Memory**
-Largest, highest latency GPU memory it has a globale scope and lifetime(accessible by all thread in all SMs).
+The largest and highest-latency GPU memory.
+- **Scope and Lifetime**: Global scope, accessible by all threads across all SMs.
+- **Declaration**: Declared with the `__device__` qualifier.
+- **Allocation**: Allocated on the host using `cudaMalloc` and freed with `cudaFree`.
-We use the qualifier __device__ and host allocation by cusaMalloc with freed via cudaFree. it persists for whole execution of the application on GPU
+- **Persistence**: Remains active for the entire execution of the application on the GPU.

+---

-**GPU Cache: Structure and Operation**
+### **GPU Cache: Structure and Operation**
-Normally the GPU cache onchip are not-programmable, the temporaly store portion of data for fast access.
+GPU caches are on-chip, non-programmable memory structures designed for fast data access.

+#### **L1 Cache**
-L1 Cache -> Fastest cache with one per SM, ensuring fast data access.
-Stores data from both local and global memory, including data that doesn't fit in registers (register spills).
+- The fastest cache, with one instance per SM.
+- Ensures fast data access by storing data from both local and global memory.
+- Includes data that doesn't fit in registers (register spills).

+#### **L2 Cache**
+- A single cache shared among all SMs.
-L2 Cache -> Single and shared between SMs.
-Acts as bridge between faster L1 caches and slower main memory.
-Stores data from both local and global memory, including data from register spills.
-Not programmable.
+- Acts as a bridge between the faster L1 caches and the slower global memory.
-L2 Cache ->Single and shared between SMs.
-Acts as bridge between faster L1 caches and slower main memory.
-Stores data from both local and global memory, including data from register spills
+- Stores data from both local and global memory, including register spills.
+- Non-programmable.

+#### **Constant Cache (Read-Only, Per SM)**
+- Present in each SM.
+- Optimized for quick access to immutable data, such as lookup tables or constant parameters.
+- Stores data that doesn't change during kernel execution.

+---